Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 	Sharing a workload across multiple resources is not as simple as just deploying a duplicate - you also need a load balancer to distribute the inbound requests, and consider endpoints, shared storage, etc.

-### Reliability & Predictability
+## Reliability & Predictability

 Organisations which are running critical workloads, who rely upon their IT infrastructure to support business operations, need their infrastructure to be both reliable, and operate predictabily, i.e. what is expected to happen should happen.
 The cloud, and cloud-based technologies can bring significant improvements and benefits in these areas.

 Reliability in the cloud can be considered in a number of ways; In terms of a single server, assuming your on-premise device has reliable utilities and cooling, perhaps the cloud provider's data center has more redundancy built in, but at the end of the day a single server can be expected to fail at some point, regardless of where it is.

-However, the cloud will provide far more accessible options for you to deploy reliable solutions.
+However, the Azure cloud provides accessible options for you to deploy reliable and resilient solutions.
 Examples include:

 - Deploying multiple resources and load balancing, so if one fails there are others to take up the slack.
 - Scaling resources to reduce the likelyhood of failure as workloads increase.